veillette/physics-book/contents/ch32BiologicalEffectsAndIonizingRadiation.md

 10 in a million, which can be written as $$10/10^{6} \text{rem} \text{·}
 \text{y} $$.

-If a person receives a dose of 1 rem, his risk each year of dying from radiation-induced cancer is 10 in a million and that risk continues for about 30 years.
+If a person receives a dose of 1 rem, their risk each year of dying from radiation-induced cancer is 10 in a million and that risk continues for about 30 years.
 The lifetime risk is thus 300 in a million, or 0.03 percent.
 Since about 20 percent of all worldwide deaths are from cancer, the increase due to a 1 rem